 Appropriate keys are issued to each resident at check-in.
-Keys received provide access to the respective room or suite entry doors.
+Keys received provide access to the respective apartment (front door and room door), study, lounge, gym, and clubhouse areas if provided.
+Shuttle passes are also provided depending on the apartment community residing in.

-A resident's signature on the Check-in form acknowledges receipt of the keys and an assumption of responsibility for them.
+A resident's signature on the Apartment Check-In forms acknowledges receipt of the keys and other apartment issued resources and an assumption of responsibility for them.
 During the time keys are in the resident's possession, they must not be loaned or duplicated.
 If a key is lost, the resident must pay for a lock core change and replacement of new keys.
 Report lost keys immediately to the Hall Staff or University Police.
 Residents should be aware that they may be removed from the residence hall if they give their hall keys to anyone.

 When a resident terminates the Housing and Residence Life Contract and moves off- campus, his or her keys must be returned to the Hall Staff within twenty-four hours.
 When a resident is making a room change, the keys must be returned to the Hall Staff within forty- eight hours.

-If keys are not returned as stated, a charge of \$170.00 will be made for the room key replacement and a lock core change.
+If keys are not returned as stated, a charge will be made for the room key replacement and a lock core change per the price of the apartment community.